thospel/perl-DHCP-Test/README.md

     Also notice that this option by default will try to listen on port `67` (unless the [--listen](#listen) option is given) which means you typically can't use this on a host that runs a DHCP server or DHCP relay)

+- --ttl _INT_

+    Sends the request packets with the given Time to live (hop limit).
+This is a way in which you can avoid a packet from traveling too far.
+This will typically only make sense if you are not doing a broadcast.

 - --fou _ADDRESS_